paweljakubas/j-random-matrices/chapters/basic-algebra.md

    NB.
 Product of first column of m and first column of adjoint of m is determinant.
    (_3*0)+(3*6)+(6*_3)
 0
-   NB. the same for all other columns and rows
+   NB. the same for all other columns and rows as was checked in Exercise 24.
 ```

 The adjoint matrix has a number of interesting properties [2, page 11]: